Password required

 support tickets analyzed

-Across these conversations, one theme was consistent: view switching was treated as a risk, not a convenience.
+Across our conversations, one theme was consistent.
+View switching was treated as a risk, not a convenience.

 I know what I want to do next.
 I just don’t want to rebuild my setup to get there.

-We ran moderated prototype sessions to compare two approaches for switching planning views: a dropdown (compact, consistent with other menus) versus tabs (always-visible, faster scanning).
+We ran moderated prototype sessions to compare approaches for switching through and adding connected views.

 It feels like one plan, not a bunch of different screens.